Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Stellar Mass Estimate Validation

 To validate our \textsc{cigale} stellar mass estimates described in \S\ref{sec:stellarmass}, we compare our \textsc{cigale} stellar masses to ZFOURGE \citep{Tomczak2014,Straatman2016}.
 ZFOURGE is a deep medium-band imaging survey which provides an observational benchmark of galaxy properties at intermediate redshift.
 After matching our SN-C3 sources to ZFOURGE-CDFS sources, we compare the ZFOURGE results to our stellar masses from \textsc{cigale} and photometric redshifts from the \citet{Yang2017} method in Figure~\ref{fig:zfourge}.
 We find that our \textsc{cigale} stellar mass and redshifts are well-correlated with ZFOURGE.
 We find a root mean square error (RMSE) of \RMSEmassnonvar{} dex for non-variable galaxies.
 For the photometric redshift comparison, we compute RMSE($\Delta z$), where $\Delta z = |z_{\rm{ph}} - z_{\rm{ZFOURGE}}|/(1 + z_{\rm{ZFOURGE}})$.
 We note that ZFOURGE does not consider an AGN component in their SED model, so the photometric redshift and stellar mass comparison of galaxies with luminous AGNs should be treated with caution.

-This RMSE is consistent with previous findings that stellar mass estimates can include systematic scatter of up to 20 percent due to differences in model assumptions \citep{Ciesla2015,Boquien2019}.
+This RMSE is consistent with previous findings that stellar mass estimates can include systematic scatter of up to 20 percent due to differences in model assumptions, even when the photometric redshift is accurate \citep{Ciesla2015,Boquien2019}.
 In particular, we caution that star-formation is often degenerate with UV/optical AGN emission from the accretion disk.
 We attempt to break this degeneracy by using variability information as a simple prior on the inclination angle of the standard SKIRTOR model AGN in \textsc{cigale} (variable/Type-I: $i<30$ deg; non-variable/Type-II: $i>30$ deg) but allow the AGN luminosity fraction to vary between 0.1 and 0.9 in either case.

-Finally, we use the available spectroscopic redshifts of our deep field DES sources from \citet*{Hartley2020} (see their Table~5).
+Finally, we use the available spectroscopic redshifts of our deep field DES sources from \citet{Hartley2020} (see their Table~5) to benchmark our photometric redshifts (Figure~\ref{fig:ozdes}).
 For the photometric redshift comparison, we compute RMSE($\Delta z$), where $\Delta z = |z_{\rm{ph}} - z_{\rm{sp}}|/(1 + z_{\rm{sp}})$.
 Here, $z_{\rm{ph}}$ denotes our photometric redshift estimate and $z_{\rm{sp}}$ denotes the spectroscopic redshift.
 We find a RMSE of \RMSEznonvar{} for the non-variable galaxies and \RMSEzvar{} for variable galaxies.
 The details of the photometric redshift technique are given in \citet{Yang2017}.